Where to Stay in Istanbul: 7 Best Areas & Hotels (2026)

 4. Karakoy – the trendiest place

-The neighborhood once was one of the most important ports in the city, located near the Golden Horn estuary.
+The neighborhood was once home to one of the city’s most important ports, located near the Golden Horn estuary.
 From here, you can still take the ferry and head over to the Asian side of Istanbul or hop on one of the tour buses and see the main landmarks.

 Karakoy is a small area right on the shore, so don’t be surprised when you see a long waterfront promenade.
 Take the time to walk along the promenade; I promise you – the views are stunning!

-But besides walking, Karakoy can offer a rich dining scene.
-You’ll discover bars serving late-night cocktails, restaurants specializing in Turkish cuisine, and dessert shops offering traditional Turkish desserts – I recommend the baklava at Karaköy Güllüoğlu.
+Besides walking, Karakoy offers a rich dining scene.
+You’ll discover bars serving late-night cocktails, restaurants specializing in Turkish cuisine, and dessert shops offering traditional Turkish desserts – I recommend the baklava at Karaköy Güllüoğlu

 While you’re in the area, don’t forget to visit the Istanbul Modern Art Museum if you’re an art lover, or you can also see a movie at the cinema located within the museum.